agsb/jelly/documents/CircuitDesign.md

 |  |   |  |  |  ||  |  |  |  |  |

 Notes:

 - logics for /OE6 and /OE7 are inverted, just add a NOT later;
-- case 0x5A, tape one is code, no write allowed, never;
+- case 0x4C, tape one is code, no write allowed, never;
-- case 0x02, set data latch to zero to be used as counter
+- case 0x02, set data latch to zero to be used as counter;
-- case 13 and case 14, also clear/reset U3;
+- case 0x05 and 0x01, also clear/reset U3;
 - data bus D0-D7 have pull-down resistors for clear U4 and U5 when U6 and U7 are in 3-state.
+- codes 0xFE, std forward, and 0xFF, std backward, do not exists and are used to control logic
 - any other combination is invalid.

 ### Devices